 Originally from Equatorial Guinea, Susana has co-founded and participates in various initiatives on global health and African Diaspora community innovation in Africa, Europe and Latin America.
 She is co-author of Working in International Health.

-Salvatore Iaconesi is a designer, robotics engineer, artist, hacker, and Principal and Co-Founder of Art is Open Source, an interdisciplinary research laboratory focused on merging artistic and scientific practices to create better communities in the advent of emerging technologies.
-He is also President at the Human Ecosystems Relazioni Research Center, and Co-Founder of Nefula, Italy's first Near Future Design studio.
-A TED Fellow (2012) and an Eisenhower Fellow (2013), his work explores the growing intersection between sciences, technology, and art.
+Salvatore Iaconesi was a designer, robotics engineer, artist, hacker, and Principal and Co-Founder of Art is Open Source, an interdisciplinary research laboratory focused on merging artistic and scientific practices to create better communities in the advent of emerging technologies.
+He was also President at the Human Ecosystems Relazioni Research Center, and Co-Founder of Nefula, Italy's first Near Future Design studio.
+A TED Fellow (2012) and an Eisenhower Fellow (2013), his work explored the growing intersection between sciences, technology, and art.

-Salvatore teaches digital design at La Sapienza University of Rome and at ISIA Firenze and actively participates in global discussions and actions around themes of freedom of expression, big data, and on potential future scenarios for our planet.
+Salvatore taught digital design at La Sapienza University of Rome and at ISIA Firenze and he actively participated in global discussions and actions around themes of freedom of expression, big data, and on potential future scenarios for our planet.

 Christopher Lockyear is Secretary General of Médecins Sans Frontières (Doctors Without Borders), where he directs MSF's offices around the globe.
 Before this he was Director of Operations for Action Against Hunger, the leader of the global movement to end life-threatening hunger.
 Previously, he was Operations Manager at Médecins Sans Frontières (MSF) where he was responsible for the strategy and implementation of MSF’s humanitarian response and staff in Afghanistan, Pakistan, Bangladesh, and South Sudan, managing around 3000 people.